 Prior to trial, each parent should know what the other is requesting for support as well as custody.
 They should each have evidence ready to prove their case.
 It is important parents seeking custody make every effort to conduct themselves properly during the trial.
-It is a parent’s interest to make a good impression on the Judge deciding their case.
+It is a parent’s best interest to make a good impression on the Judge deciding their case.

 There is no legally specified age where a court will consider a child’s preferences when it comes to custody.
 The older the child, the more likely their preference may be taken into consideration.
 When it comes to determining custody, a court will be looking at the totality of the circumstances of the child and parents.
 A New York lawyer will know what is involved with child custody.
-They will know the law and how to present a parent’s case before a court to obtain the desired result.
+They will know the law and how to best present a parent’s case before a court to obtain the desired result.

 Child custody cases are some of the most important and heart-wrenching cases in the entire legal system.
 New York child custody laws determine who provides direct care for a child and who makes decisions for the child.
-Generally the court considers the interests of the child when they make child custody orders.
+Generally the court considers the best interests of the child when they make child custody orders.

 Physical and legal custody

 There are two types of custody in brooklyn.
 These are physical custody and legal custody.
 Physical custody is who has physical possession of the child at what times.
 Legal custody is who can make major decisions about the child.
 The court can award joint custody or primary custody in each case.

 In many cases, the court awards joint legal custody.
 That means that both parents have to agree on major decisions about the child’s education, medical care and other big issues.
 Physical custody is often not as easy to decide.
 In cases where the parties live relatively close by and they can work together sufficiently for the purposes of the child, the court considers awarding equal custody.
 In other cases, physical custody may not be equal.